 When it comes to romcoms, I have a few demands: they need to be suitably romantic with enough escapism to give you that warm, fuzzy feeling inside, and they need to be funny, because if they’re not, they shouldn’t call themselves romantic comedies.
 Something’s Gotta Give manages to be hilarious in parts, and the rest of the time at least amusing, and it definitely does the romance very well too.

 The doctor falling in love with his older idol is adorable.
 Marin is adorable.
 Harry and Erica trying to get along is brilliant, and the two actors play their parts beautfiully.
 The film is warm, delightful, light-hearted and full of charm.
-Sure, it might be targeted to a slightly older crowd than me and the Squeeze, but we still both really enjoyed it.
+Sure, it might be targeted to a slightly older crowd than me and Mr T, but we still both really enjoyed it.